 Trade and Technology is increasing but the role of NGOs is crucial

-Although trade is clearly the future for sustainable economic growth and should in the long term help to support social cohesion and bring more people out of poverty, well targeted projects and social investment is required more than ever to support marginalised groups and vulnerable people.
+Although trade is clearly the future for sustainable economic growth (as it is everywhere) and should in the long term help to support social cohesion and bring more people out of poverty, well targeted projects and social investment is required more than ever to support marginalised groups and disadvantaged people.

 - Support you with EU funding applications